Gastronomy Terminology (B)

 Baby bonito :

-This variety of tuna is the smallest of the tuna family, rarely weighing ov ...
+This variety of tuna is the smallest of the tuna family, rarely w ...

 Bain Marie :

 [French] Simply a water bath.
-It consists of placing a container of food in ...
+It consists of placing a container ...

 Banquet :